alligrader/legacy-gradebook-backend/roadmap.md

-# Adjusting:

-- I need to test the `tasks` package
-- We need to test the route that accepts a POST request with the zip file.
-- We need to create the module that serializes files and puts them on the Google filesystem.
-- Then we need to consider under what conditions we move the files onto the Google Cloud Storage.
-(Only keep the first 3 projects at a time)
-- Then, we need to parse the XML output and store it in the database.

-- Finally, we need to expose an endpoint to return the XML as JSON, along with the associated lines of code.

-- I need to create a fixture file for tests

 # Roadmap

 The roadmap is my way of issue tracking.
 It gives me an idea of what we've accomplished and what still needs done.
 It starts with a high level overview of the Epics that need completed.
 An Epic is a series of issues (i.e. stories) that make up a complete set of functionality.
 After the high level overview of the Epics, the rest of the document is devoted to issue tracking.